 UK customs clearance can be complicated at the best of times.
 It’s why importers, big and small, trust customs brokers to deliver a stress-free experience.
 But are customs brokers really necessary, and what exactly do they do?

-In this guide, we’ll explain the important role UK customs brokers play and how they help businesses import goods into the UK.
+In this guide, we’ll explain the important role UK customs brokers can play in the importing and exportation of goods while exploring how they help businesses import goods into the UK.
 We’ll also help you decide whether working with one is the best choice for you.

 A customs broker, also known as an import broker, facilitates the smooth clearance of goods through UK customs.
 These individuals or businesses are experts in cross-border trade, have decades of experience and a far-reaching network of contacts.
 They keep on top of the latest trade regulations and file all necessary paperwork so their clients don’t have to.

 While you can hire a specialist customs broker, many freight forwarders fulfil the role as part of their service offering.
 If you’re also looking to hire a freight forwarder, it is worth asking if they can act as your customs broker, too.